rackerlabs/python-api-challenge/README.md

 - You may notice the lack of tests.
 Consider setting a good example by adding tests to your method if you have time, so that the other devs can copy/paste from your good example.
 Don't forget to update this README with instructions for how to run the tests!

-- As mentioned before, we have create and list already in place.
+- As mentioned before, we have *create* and *list* already in place.
 The dev team was super excited because they knocked this out faster than anyone thought - maybe too fast!
-As such, you may find a number of issues with this repo.
-Feel free to correct any issues you may find.
+As such, you may find a number of issues in this repository.
+Feel free to correct any issues you may find, or implement any best practices you feel are missing.

 # Setup
 Within the repo you will find a `docker-compose.yaml` file.
 If you're familiar with docker and docker-compose, great!
 You can get started by simply running `docker-compose up` and that will create an API and Postgres container for you.